Skip to content

 Meaul — common questions

-How hard is Meaul?
+How difficult is Meaul?

-Where do I park for Meaul?
+Where should I park to climb Meaul?

 The standard good-weather months for Meaul are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.